 From visiting care to live-in care, our Stoke team specialise in catering to the needs of those with vulnerable conditions.
 Whether you need a weekly drop-in visit to help with household tasks or full-time assistance to support you with complex conditions, Jenny’s team are experts in home care and will work with you to create a package tailored to your requirements and match you with a fully-qualified carer matched to your personality and interests.

 Jenny has lived in the Stoke-on-Trent area for over 36 years and has held a number of care roles during that time.
-She loves meeting with our customers in the local area and finding out how her carers can support people across the Stoke area.
+She loves meeting with customers in the local area and finding out how her carers can support people across Stoke.

 “I believe it’s often the little things in life, like a smile, a kind word, a listening ear, an honest compliment, or the smallest act of caring, which all have the potential to turn a life around,” Jenny says.